melke/LogglyLogger-CocoaLumberjack/README.md

 LogglyLogger will use the bundle id of your app as a Loggly tag.
 You can create a "source group" in Loggly that contains all log statements that has a specific tag.
 This way, you can easily use the same Loggly account for many apps.
-If you don't want to use bundle id as the tag or if you want to use multiple tags, you can set the property logglyTags in the LogglyFormatter.
+If you don't want to use the bundle id as the tag or if you want to use multiple tags, you can set the property logglyTags in the LogglyFormatter.
 (comma-separated list of tags, no whitespace in or between tags)